mebitek/TasmotaInverter/README.md

 # venus.TasmotaInverter
-Service to integrate a tasmota wallplug sensor data as inverter The script has been developed with my current RV setup in mind.
+Service to integrate a tasmota wallplug sensor data as inverter.

+The script has been developed with my current RV setup in mind.

 **WARNING**: I own an EDECOA 5-151B inverter, and the default settings and service behavior are specific to this particular inverter integrated into an RV.